Legal Services For Clients Accused of Drug Possession In Orange County

 This depends on the facts and circumstance of the charges or allegations

-When should I hire a criminal defense attorney if arrested on drug charges?
+When should I hire a DUI attorney if arrested on drug charges?

 Anytime a person is arrested on drug charges, they should hire an attorney